d3london/legacy_data_loaders/README.md

 ## Infrastructure

-Default infrastructure is an on-prem Linux server, part of an Nvidia DGX Platform used by the AI Centre for training, deployment, and federation across multiple sites.
+Default infrastructure is an on-prem Linux server, part of Nvidia DGX Platforms used by the AI Centre for training, deployment, and federation across multiple sites.
 The main dev and prod Postgres databases are run from Docker.

 ## Pipeline